 Background required: developmental psychology, linguistics, cognitive psychology.
 Some projects require design skills.
 All a good command of programming.

 A limited number of positions for a Master’s internship are open every year.
-These internships should be for a minimum of 5-6 months. (for Topic 1, see here; for other Topics, contact us).
+These internships should be for A MINIMUM OF 5-6 MONTHS.

 If you are interested in applying to a relevant master, here is a non limitative list): Cogmaster, Dual Master, BIP Neuroscience, MVA, etc. For international students, there is the possibility of funding through the ENS/IEC program or the ENP program.